-Products and Services
+Our Products and Services

 HEALTHeLINK services are organized in the following categories:

-HEALTHeLINK interoperability services support connectivity across providers, payers, hospitals, and other data sources.
+• Interoperability Services – Support connectivity across providers, payers, hospitals, and other data sources.

 Results Delivery

-For any clinical result from any participating HEALTHeLINK data source where a provider is a physician of record, HEALTHeLINK will route that result to an inbox format, accessible to that provider for review, within the HEALTHeLINK Application.
+For any clinical result from any participating HEALTHeLINK data source where a provider is a physician of record, HEALTHeLINK will route that result to an inbox format, accessible to that provider for review, within the HEALTHeLINK application.
 Results are from all HEALTHeLINK data sources including laboratory results, radiology reports and images, transcribed reports, and discharge medications.

 If the provider has an Electronic Health Record (EHR) with an interface to HEALTHeLINK, the results routed to the provider will also be delivered to the provider’s EHR where they can be attached directly to the patient’s electronic chart.
-In addition, with this interface enabled, any record accessed through the Patient Summary can be shared to the connected EHR.
+In addition, with this interface enabled, any record accessed through the patient summary can be shared to the connected EHR.

 For a select number of data sources, image-enabled results delivery (IERD) will attach a link within a delivered radiology report that can directly access the associated image through the practice’s EHR.